Partial Hospitalization Programs

 It’s crucially important that anyone in a PHP does whatever is possible to remain on course.
-If someone misses a session, a professional may visit his or her residence to find out what happened.
 Therapists will place a great deal of emphasis on making sure the client realizes that this is an extremely important time in the recovery process.
-While clients may enjoy their freedom, it is essential they comply with the treatment program their counselors and therapists lay out for them.
+It is essential clients comply with the treatment program their counselors and therapists lay out for them.

 Types of Treatment